-- -2) Primary source assignment (4%) (due 9/18) See separate sheet on assignment - -3) Secondary source assignment; statement of a working research question (4%) (due 9/25) a) Choose two of your secondary sources: books and/or articles.
+- -2) Primary source assignment (4%) (due 2/17) I will provide instructions later. - a) Choose two of your secondary sources: books and/or articles.
 List both sources using Chicago bibliographic style.
 Write a paragraph on each source, which conveys the author's credentials, his or her topic, focus, thesis, argument, and key sources.
-Convey how the author situates the study in terms of historical context and in terms of historiography.
+Convey how the author situates the study historically and historiographically?
 Write a third paragraph comparing the two sources.
-Write a final paragraph that evaluates the two sources in terms of their contribution to your research. - b) Write a sentence or two summarizing a working research question. - -4) Working abstract, outline, and bibliography (10%) (due 10/11) The abstract is a one- or two-page statement of your topic area, focus, refined research question or even an emerging thesis, a description of the key primary and secondary sources you will use to you address your question.
+Write a final paragraph that evaluates the two sources in terms of their contribution to your research. - b) Write a sentence or two summarizing a working research question. - -4) Working abstract, outline, and bibliography (10%) (due 3/9)

+The abstract is a one- or two-page statement of your topic area, focus, refined research question or even an emerging thesis, a description of the key primary and secondary sources you will use to you address your question.
 Include a working outline for the entire paper that identifies areas of the research process that remain undone.
 Note any problem areas.
-Provide a working bibliography, divided into primary and secondary sources. - -5) Draft #1 (5%) (2 copies) (due 10/18) (For formatting, see Rael, "Formatting Your Paper")

-The first draft should include a working introductory section and the body of the paper.
+Provide a working bibliography, divided into primary and secondary sources. - -5) Draft #1 (5%) (2 copies) (due 4/6) (For formatting, see Rael, "Formatting Your Paper") The first draft should include a working introductory section and the body of the paper.
 The introductory section should include topic, focus, and a working thesis.
 The body should include a clear historiographic section that shows how your study joins the conversation.
 The body should also show your knowledge of the historical context and the primary sources you are using to build your argument.
 You must include foot/endnotes and a bibliography.
-If there are sections you have not yet written, include an explanation of what is missing.

-- -6) Peer review #1 (4%) (2 copies) (due 10/23) The peer review will use Rael's "Peer Evaluation" with Heisey additions to format to complete a 1-2 page evaluation of the paper you are assigned. - -7) Draft #2 (5%) (2 copies) (due 11/20) The second draft should respond to issues raised in the evaluation of the first draft.
-The second draft should be a complete draft. - Peer review #2 (4%) (2 copies if not online) (due 11/29) The second review will focus on the opening paragraph, grammar, and style.
-It will also, however, note problems from the first draft that have not been addressed (heaven forbid).
-If possible, the review should be done online. - -9) Participation and presentations (10%)
+If there are sections you have not yet written, include an explanation of what is missing. - -6) Peer review #1 (4%) (2 copies) (due 4/13) The peer review will use Rael's "Peer Evaluation" format to complete a 1-2 page evaluation of the paper you are assigned. - -7) Draft #2 (5%) (2 copies) (due 5/4) The second draft should respond to issues raised in the evaluation of the first draft.
+The second draft should be a complete draft. - -8) Peer review #2 (4%) (2 copies) (due 5/11) The second review will focus on the opening paragraph, grammar, and style.
+It will also, however, note problems from the first draft that have not been addressed (heaven forbid). - -9) Participation and presentations (10%)